-Code of Conduct for staff, coaches & volunteers
+Code of Conduct for Coaches & Volunteers

-- Respect the rights, dignity and worth of every person within the context of golf - Treat everyone equally and do not discriminate on the grounds of age, gender, race, religion or belief, sexual orientation or disability - If you see any form of discrimination, do not condone it or allow it to go unchallenged - Place the well-being and safety of the young person above the development of performance - Develop an appropriate working relationship with young people, based on mutual trust and respect - Ensure that physical contact is appropriate and necessary and is carried out within recommended guidelines with the young person's full consent and approval - Always work in an open environment (e.g. avoid private or unobserved situations and encourage an open environment) - Do not engage in any form of sexually related contact with a young player.
-This is strictly forbidden as is sexual innuendo, flirting or inappropriate gestures and terms - You should not have regular contact outside your club role with the juniors and should not engage in regular communication through text, email or social network sites - Know and understand the Lee-on-the-Solent GC Child Safeguarding Policies and Procedures - Respect young people's opinions when making decisions about their participation in golf - Inform players and parents of the requirements of golf - Be aware of and report any conflict of interest as soon as it becomes apparent

-- Display high standards of language, manner, punctuality, preparation and presentation - Do not smoke, drink or use recreational drugs while actively working with young people in the club.
-This reflects a negative image and could compromise the safety of the young people - Do not give young people alcohol when they are under the care of the club - Hold relevant qualifications and insurance cover.
-All Staff, Volunteers & Coaches who work regularly with children must have current DBS clearance, approved by England Golf Governance Department - Ensure the activities are appropriate for the age, maturity, experience and ability of the individual - Promote the positive aspects of golf e.g. fair play - Display high standards of behaviour and appearance - Follow Club Procedures & good practice guidelines - Ensure that you attend appropriate training to keep up to date with your role and the welfare of young people - Report any concerns you may have in relation to a child or the behaviour of an adult, following reporting procedures laid down by the Lee-on-the-Solent GC
+- Respect the rights, dignity and worth of every person within the context of golf - Treat everyone equally and do not discriminate on the grounds of age, gender, race, religion or belief, sexual orientation or disability - .
+If you see any form of discrimination, do not condone it or allow it to go unchallenged - Place the well-being and safety of the young person above the development of performance - Develop an appropriate working relationship with young people, based on mutual trust and respect - Ensure that physical contact is appropriate and necessary and is carried out within recommended guidelines with the young person's full consent and approval - Always work in an open environment (e.g. avoid private or unobserved situations and encourage an open environment) - Do not engage in any form of sexually related contact with a young player.
+This is strictly forbidden as is sexual innuendo, flirting or inappropriate gestures and terms - You should not have regular contact outside your County role with the juniors and should not engage in regular communication through text, email or social network sites - Know and understand BCLGA Safeguarding Policies and Procedures - Respect young people's opinions when making decisions about their participation in golf - Inform players and parents of the requirements of golf - · Be aware of and report any conflict of interest as soon as it becomes apparent - · Display high standards of language, manner, punctuality, preparation and presentation - Do not smoke, drink or use recreational drugs while actively working with young people for the County.
+This reflects a negative image and could compromise the safety of the young people - Do not give young people alcohol when they are under the care of the County - Hold relevant qualifications and insurance cover.
+All Staff, Volunteers & Coaches who work regularly with children must have current DBS clearance, approved by England Golf Governance Department - .
+Ensure the activities are appropriate for the age, maturity, experience and ability of the individual - · Promote the positive aspects of golf e.g. fair play - · Display high standards of behaviour and appearance - Follow County Procedures & good practice guidelines - Ensure that you attend appropriate training to keep up-to-date with your role and the welfare of young people - Report any concerns you may have in relation to a child or the behaviour of an adult, following reporting procedures laid down by BCLGA